Explore UCD

 How will my Feedback be Delivered?

-Students will receive written feedback and have the opportunity for face-to-face feedback on all completed assessments.
+Students will receive written feedback and have the opportunity for face-to-face feedback on all completed assessments and on their plans/drafts.
+The learning journal provides the opportunity to reflect on the group presentation.

 Name Role